NURSING 5104OL - Microbiology and Epidemiology

 Course Learning Outcomes

-1 Identify the structure and function of microorganisms, their habitats and growth requirements as well as the methods used for diagnosis of bacterial and viral diseases all based on available evidence.
-2 Analyse the factors involved in pathogenicity and virulence of microorganisms and how this relates to the infective process 3 Discuss the mechanisms of resistance to antimicrobial agents and the implications for control of infection in healthcare facilities 4 Explain the use of bacterial strain typing and its application to the control of outbreaks of infection 5 Discuss the principles of epidemiology and statistical methods relevant to the practice of infection control 6 Distinguish the principles of epidemiological study design and how to control for bias and confounding 7 Devise a surveillance system for healthcare associated infection and its application in a variety of healthcare settings 8 Employ electronic data sources for infection control and learn how to formulate efficient information search strategies.
+1 Identify the structure and function of microorganisms, their habitats and growth requirements.
+2 Analyse the factors involved in pathogenicity and virulence of microorganisms and how this relates to the infective process 3 Discuss the mechanisms of resistance to antimicrobial agents and the implications for control of infection in healthcare facilities 4 Discuss the principles of epidemiology and statistical methods relevant to the practice of infection control 5 Critique surveillance systems for healthcare associated infection and its application in a variety of healthcare settings 7 Compare and assess local, national and international approaches to management of pandemics.

 University Graduate Attributes